 An in-depth study of the life, times, and writings of Jeremiah.
 Special emphasis will be placed on major themes of Jeremiah and Lamentations including that of suffering and loss in the life of a servant of God.
-Prerequisite: BIBL101 or BIBL105

 OT374.
 History and Literature of the Second Temple Period (3)